 At the time, TCM documented over 300 herbs with anti-aging properties.
 These herbs were combined into formulas for internal and external use.
 Today, we have many herbal formulas for facial rejuvenation that can be tailored to each individual’s TCM and/or Ayurvedic constitution.
 For instance:

-Blood flow: Poor blood flow cannot nourish the face and leads to puffy skin, wrinkles and a pale, lusterless complexion.
+Blood flow: Poor blood flow cannot nourish the face and leads to puffy skin, wrinkles, and a pale, lusterless complexion.
 In Ayurveda, this is due to a vata imbalance.

-Respiration: In TCM, weak lungs lead to undernourishment of the skin, causing dryness, wrinkles and a withered complexion.
+Respiration: In TCM, weak lungs lead to undernourishment of the skin, causing dryness, wrinkles, and a withered complexion.
 In Ayurveda, this is also due to a vata imbalance.

-Flow of Qi: In TCM, a weak liver leads to Qi (energy flow) stagnation with formation of dark spots (liver spots) and skin discoloration.
+Flow of Qi: In TCM, a weak liver leads to Qi (energy flow) stagnation with the formation of dark spots (liver spots) and skin discoloration.
 In Ayurveda, this is due to a pitta imbalance.

 Vital nutrients: In TCM, a deficiency in converting food into vital nutrients results in a saggy face and puffy eye bags.
 In Ayurveda, this is due to a pitta imbalance with poorly functioning agni (digestive fire), which leads to the buildup of ama (toxins in the body).

 Fluids: In TCM, dysfunction in the kidneys leads to fluid deficiency, fluid retention, or undernourishment.
 Fluid deficiency shows up as dark eye circles and age spots, while fluid retention shows up as puffy eyes.
 Undernourishment shows up as accelerated aging with deep wrinkles and thinning hair.
 In Ayurveda, this same dysfunction is caused by an imbalance in pitta and deficiency in agni, which leads to the buildup of ama.